Skip to main content

 The Human Brain Detects Artificiality Faster Than We Think

-When viewers feel that an image looks “fake,” they’re usually reacting to subtle visual signals that the brain immediately recognizes as unnatural.
-Our brains evolved to detect anomalies.
-And AI still produces many of them.
+When viewers feel that an image looks “fake,” they’re reacting to subtle visual signals the brain immediately recognizes as unnatural.
+Our brains evolved to detect anomalies — and AI still produces many of them.

 The 3 Things That Make AI Visuals Feel Artificial